Sri Venkateswara College: Student life

-The college attracts a large number of students from all over the country.
-Outstation students generally reside at student-friendly accommodations in Satya Niketan, South Extension and Lajpat Nagar.
-Due to its strategic location in the south of the capital city, a sizable number of student is from south Delhi localities, Delhi Cantonment and Gurgaon.
+Students come from all over the country as well from outside India.
+Outstation students generally reside at student-friendly accommodations in Satya Niketan, Anand Niketan, Moti Bagh, Munirka, Naraina, South Extension and Lajpat Nagar.
+Due to its strategic location in the south of the capital city, a sizeable number of student is from south Delhi localities, Delhi Cantonment and Gurgaon.

 Student elections are held as per the DUSU format every year.